Auslander's defects over extriangulated categories: an application for the General Heart Construction: Auslander's defects over extriangulated categories

 \begin{lemma} \cite[Thm.
 1.4]{Fre} The following are equivalent for an additive category $\C$: \begin{itemize} \item[(i)] The category $\C$ admits weak-kernels; \item[(ii)] The full subcategory $\mod\C$ is an exact abelian subcategory in $\Mod\C$, that is, it is abelian and the canonical inclusion $\mod\C\hookrightarrow\Mod\C$ is exact. \end{itemize} \end{lemma}

-We shall study properties of effaceable functors and Auslander's defects in $\mod\C$.
-So, in this section, we assume that \textit{an extriangulated category $\C:=(\C, \mathbb{E}, \mathfrak{s})$ has weak-kernels}.
+This subsection is devoted to studying basic properties of \textit{effaceable} functors and Auslander's \textit{defects} in $\mod\C$.
+So, we assume that \textit{an extriangulated category $\C:=(\C, \mathbb{E}, \mathfrak{s})$ has weak-kernels}.
 We shall prove that effaceable functors are nothing other than Auslander's defects and they form a Serre subcategory in $\mod\C$.
 To begin, we study the subcategory $\eff\C$ of effaceable functors in $\mod\C$ defined as below (see \cite[p.
 30]{Kel90}, \cite[p.
 141]{Gr57}):

 \begin{definition} An object $F\in\mod\C$ is said to be \textit{effaceable} if it satisfies the following condition:

 We denote by $\eff\C$ the full subcategory of all effaceable functors in $\mod\C$. \end{definition}